Journeyman1337/Journey-CPP-Style-Guide/README.md

 ## Detailed Documentation

 Function declarations must be preceded by comments that describe what the function does, what the arguments are for, and what is returned.
 Any potential security issues that a function can introduce if not used properly must be explained.
-Type declarations, including those for `class` types, `struct` types, and `concept` types, must be preceeded by documentation comments that explain what the types are for and any potential security issues that may arrise when using them incorrectly.
-Template declarations must also include comments that explain the purpose of each template argmuent.
+Type declarations, including those for `class` types, `struct` types, and `concept` types, must be preceded by documentation comments that explain what the types are for and any potential security issues that may arise when using them incorrectly.
+Template declarations must also include comments that explain the purpose of each template argument.
 The styling of the documentation itself is up maintainers, but it must be consistent throughout each project.
 Consider using a documentation generator such as [Doxygen](https://www.doxygen.nl/).

 ## Explicit Licensing